lionheart/django-template/README.md

         ({{ project_name }}) $ ln -s conf/settings/local.py local_settings.py

-5. Make your local database.
+5. Create your local database.
+Make sure you run the [steps below](#postgresql-setup) if you haven't already installed PostgreSQL.

         $ psql
         postgres# CREATE ROLE {{ your_role_name }} WITH LOGIN ENCRYPTED PASSWORD '{{ your_password }}';
         postgres# CREATE DATABASE {{ your_database_name }} WITH OWNER {{ your_role_name }};

-    **Note**: If you get a `psql: FATAL:  role "YOUR_USERNAME" does not exist`, just do the following to save yourself from having to write `--user postgres` every time you want to run `psql`.
+    **Note**: If you get a `psql: FATAL:  role "YOUR_USERNAME" does not exist` error, just do the following to save yourself from having to write `--user postgres` every time you want to run `psql`.
 If, say, your username is `dan`, you'd do the following:

             # Create a superuser named `dan`
             $ createuser -s dan
             # Create a database for this user to log into.
             $ createdb -O dan dan

-    After doing this, re-run step 5.
+    After doing this, re-run the psql commands in step 5.

-6. Sync your local database.
+6. Run migrations for your local database.

         ({{ project_name }}) $ chmod +x manage.py
         ({{ project_name }}) $ ./manage.py migrate

-7. Start the server.
+7. Start the local development server.

     **Using Django's default `runserver` command**